Jabez L. M. Curry: Career

+Postwar career

 After the war he studied for the ministry and became a preacher, but the focus of his work was free education in the South.
 He traveled and lectured in support of state normal schools, adequate rural schools, and a system of graded public schools.
 He was president of Howard College (now Samford University), Alabama from 1865–68.
 He next was a professor of history and literature at Richmond College, Virginia.

 From 1881 until his death Curry was agent for the Peabody and Slater Funds to aid schools in the South.
 He was instrumental in the founding of both the Southern Education Board and the first normal school in Virginia, now known as Longwood University.

+According to Paul H. Buck in his Pulitzer-Prize winning history of the reconciliation of North and South, Curry played a major role in promoting reunification of the sections.
+He told the 1896 national convention of the United Confederate Veterans that their organization was not formed, "in malice or in mischief, in disaffection, or in rebellion, nor to keep alive sectional hates, nor to awaken revenge for defeat, nor to kindle disloyalty to the Union."
+Rather their "recognition of the glorious deeds of our comrades is perfectly consistent with loyalty to the flag and devotion to the Constitution and the resulting Union."
+The convention agreed with him and formally resolved the Confederate veteran has: "returned to the Union as an equal, and he remains in the Union as a friend.
+With no humble apologies, no unmanly servility, no petty spite, no sullen treachery, he is a cheerful, frank citizen of the United States, accepting the present, trusting the future, and proud of the past."

-Curry served as envoy extraordinary and minister plenipotentiary to Spain during 1885–1888 and as ambassador extraordinary to Spain on the coming of age of King Alfonso XIII in 1902.
+Curry was appointed by President Grover Cleveland as the envoy extraordinary and minister plenipotentiary to Spain during 1885–1888, and by President Theodore Roosevelt as ambassador extraordinary to Spain on the coming of age of King Alfonso XIII in 1902.

-Curry wrote works on education, American government, and Spanish history.
+Curry wrote on education, American government, and Spanish history.

 Curry died on February 12, 1903, and is buried in Richmond, Virginia.
 His wife is buried in Talladega, Alabama, where they had earlier lived.
 Their home, the J.L.M.
 Curry House, also called the Curry-Burt-Smelley House, was designated as a National Historic Landmark and has been preserved.